 I had a wonderful mentor for many of those years, the remarkable Robert Byers.
 Bob is a widely acknowledged artist in the creation of black and white photographic images.
 He has been a good friend and trusted advisor to many acclaimed photographers including Ansel Adams and Brett Weston.

-Bob introduced me to serious black and white photography by urging me to study Ansel’s Basic Photo Series, and then to buy a spot meter and practice composing images and analyzing their luminance ranges before I ever picked up a camera and black and white film.
+Bob introduced me to serious black and white photography by urging me to study Ansel’s Basic Photo Series, and then to buy a spot meter and practice composing images and analyzing their luminance ranges before I ever picked up a camera.
 As PhotoShop began to revolutionize photography, Bob began campaigning to get me out of the wet dark room and into the digital world via a film scanner and PhotoShop.

 Bob’s guidance and exhortations notwithstanding, I am largely a self-taught photographer.
 Over the last 30-some years I have spent thousands of hours learning to integrate the arcane processes that can result in a photographic image that is accepted as art.
 I have learned to frame an interesting composition, to manage the camera’s controls to accentuate the aesthetically critical luminance in a scene, and to translate that composition and blend of luminances through development and digital processing of the film via PhotoShop to produce an image that has some compelling sensory and emotional appeal.

 Collectors of My Photographs

 My fine art photographic prints hang in numerous private collections and corporate collections in offices and in public spaces in office buildings.
 I have exhibited several times in the Sausalito Art Festival.